About

 Healthier waterways – GSA led the way to reducing water pollution from the pulp and paper industry, undertreated sewage, household chemicals, oil spills, and boating contaminants, leaving the Salish Sea more beautiful and safer for all to enjoy.

-Empowered communities – People in communities across the region have the knowledge and tools they need to understand the value of the Salish Sea and take action to make ecosystems healthy for people who live around the Strait.
+Empowered communities – People in communities across the region have the knowledge and tools they need to deepen their understanding of the value of the Salish Sea and take action using their own voices to make ecosystems healthy for people who live around the Strait.

 Local climate action – Human-induced climate change is a global crisis with local impacts for the communities of BC.
 GSA helps people understand what is happening, what can be done, who is responsible, and realize that they themselves have the power to achieve the solutions so desperately needed.